Electropaedia logo

 What is life?

 Is it calendar life or cycle life?
-Or is it the "characteristic life" as defined for Weibull lifetime probability predictions; that is "the time before 62.3% of the units fail" (see later).
-Basing warranties on this latter definition could result in huge warranty costs for the supplier.
+Or is it the "characteristic life" as defined for Weibull lifetime probability predictions; that is "the time by which 62.3% of the units fail" (see later).
+Ignoring the consequences of this latter definition could result in huge warranty costs for the supplier.

 What is death?